nots1dd/inLimbo/README.md

 # This will run in port 8000
 ```

+## Configuration

+There is a very basic config file setup while building inLimbo in your `$HOME/.config/inLimbo/` directory

+> [!IMPORTANT]
+>
+> Check out [config.toml](https://github.com/nots1dd/inLimbo/blob/main/src/parser/examples/config.toml) to see all the possible fields
+> for configuration
+>
+> **IT IS UNDER HEAVY DEVELOPMENT SO EXPECT BREAKING CHANGES WITH EACH COMMIT**
+>

 ## Dirsort

 Currently uses rbtrees and unordered_map to store and write the current inodes in given directory to `lib.sync` file